 Due to the fact that Fentanyl is having such a negative effect on society, there are many therapies and treatments out there to combat this form of addiction.
 It has been found that the most effective way to conduct fentanyl addiction treatment is a combination of techniques, usually medication and a form of behavioral therapy.
 The medication is to help with the physical addiction and side effects, while the talking therapy is to help with the underlying mental triggers and reasons why someone would become addicted to Fentanyl in the first place.

 - CBT – Cognitive Behavioral Therapy – This enables addicts to understand their patterns and triggers with a view to modifying their behavior and the expectations they have from drug use.
-It helps an addict overcome stress and anxiety brought on as a result of not having the drug, helping them beat craving both mental and physical.
+It helps an addict overcome stress and anxiety brought on as a result of not having the drug, helping them beat cravings both mentally and physically.
 Over time these behaviors become habits and are more entrenched.
 The more entrenched they are, the easier the new behavior pattern is to maintain.

-- Contingency management – this is a form of treatment that awards the patient points or voucher based on negative drugs tests.
+- Contingency management – this is a form of treatment that awards the patient points or vouchers based on negative drug tests.
 The more points or vouchers they have, the more items and products that are given, which are designed to help them live healthier lives.

-- Motivational interviewing – A trained professional will sit and talk to the patient with a focus to understand and draw out of the patient the reasons why they may be hesitant to change or even willing to change but simply can’t.
+- Motivational interviewing – A trained professional will sit and talk to the patient with a focus on understanding and drawing out of the patient the reasons why they may be hesitant to change or even willing to change but simply can’t.
 Addiction is complicated, and there are so many different types of people.
 In some cases, the reasons for the addiction are not on the surface, for others, they seem very clear.
 But everyone is a mixture of thoughts and emotions, and in addicts, this can be very confusing.
 So it is about making sense of the non-sensical.

 - Dialectical behavior therapy (DBT) – this therapy is like CBT, but it is different in the sense that it is specially catered to addicts who feel emotions much more intensely than normal.
 These people are far more likely to need specialist talking therapy care.